-Each homeroom teacher assigns lockers to students.
+Student locker numbers and combinations will be distributed via Progressbook.
 Pupils are to carry enough books for a forenoon or afternoon of school.
 This practice will reduce the confusion in the halls between classes.
-All textbooks will be kept in the lockers.
-Use common sense and do not bring valuables to school.
-NOTE: LOCKERS ARE THE PROPERTY OF CARLISLE LOCAL SCHOOLS AND THE AND THEIR CONTENTS MAY BE SEARCHED AT ANY TIME.
-The school system is not responsible for items stolen or removed from lockers.
-NO students will be permitted to leave the lunch area to pick up books from the lockers for their next class.
+Lockers are the property of CLS, and can be searched at any time.
+The school system is not responsible for items stolen or removed/lost from lockers.
+No students will be permitted to leave the lunch area to pick up books from the lockers for their next class.
 Students have ample time when the bell rings to go to their lockers.
 Students are assigned lockers and may not share, as this causes issues when concerns or emergencies arise.